What this handout is about

 Forgetting to revise.
 Remember your first draft is not your last draft.
 For some, the revision process is the most difficult part of writing.
 However, sometimes the best way to tackle indecision about a draft is to receive feedback from a variety of different readers.
 Outside readers can help you see any shortcomings, point out places where you might need more information, and affirm that you have done a complete job.
 You can ask: your advisor, your mentor/s, colleagues, and other early-career scholars.
 For more information about the revision process, see our Editing and Proofreading handout or Proofreading video for some strategies.

 Ignoring your audience.
 Make sure that you address the needs of the department and university.
 Neglecting to consider the short term and long term goals of the university or the needs of the student population at the institution makes you appear at best unprepared or ill-informed and at worst obtuse.

 Not doing yourself justice.
 The statement should not be an exhaustive list of all the times you worked with diverse populations, a treatise on the ideal classroom, or the appropriation of a student’s or a student group’s experiences as your own.
 Nor should your statement fail to offer some personal reflections on your experiences in teaching or possibly outside of the classroom.
 The statement should share your thoughts and recognize the rewards, challenges, and difficulties of making course material and research relevant to diverse student and faculty populations.

 Kelsky, Karen.
-“What is a Diversity Statement, Anyway?”
-The Professor Is In: The Essential Guide To Turning Your Ph.D.
-Into a Job (New York: Three Rivers Press, 2015), 185-90
+2015.
+“What Is a Diversity Statement, Anyway?”
+In The Professor Is In: The Essential Guide To Turning Your Ph.D.
+Into a Job, 185–90.
+New York: Three Rivers Press.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 License.